 Snake-A-Way like many other established American products such as Listerine, Bayer Aspirin, and Coke Cola was developed by a registered Pharmacist.
-Pharmacist-inventor James B Tennyson, spent more than 15 years researching, testing, and developing this unique American product.
+Pharmacist-inventor James B Tennyson spent more than 15 years researching, testing, and developing this uniquely American product.

 87.5% Agkistrodon contortrix Copperhead

 91% Crotalus lepidus Rock rattlesnake

 91% Crotalus ruber Red diamondback rattlesnake

 17% Elaphe guttata Corn or red rat snake